rwcitek/A_Gental_Introduction_to_BNF/slides/379_section_3.md

 ## Section 3

-The last section wherein we discussing parsers
+The last section wherein we are discussing parsers

 ### Computational Mechanics

+Based on Stephen Wolfram's book: A New Kind of Science

+The basic thrust of his book is that the physical world can best be understood as having at bottom a celluar automata substrate.
+IOW, if I understand his premise at all, our world is made up of tiny little Turing machines.

-Computational Mechanics aas defined by Alan Turing in his paper
+Computational Mechanics as defined by Alan Turing in his paper

 "On Computable Numbers and their application to the E problem" (sic)